ricsanfre/pi-cluster/docs/_docs/tracing.md

 Because of the deprecation of OpenTracing in Ingress NGINX release 1.10.
 E2E tracing propagation using Linkerd's emojivoto application is not working anymore.

-Emojivoto is using OpenTracing, B3 context propagation while Nginx is using W3C.
+Emojivoto is using OpenTracing B3 context propagation while Nginx is using W3C.
 So tracing context is not being propagated from NGINX to emojivoto microservices.

 See [issue #329](https://github.com/ricsanfre/pi-cluster/issues/329).